 Why are rechargeable hearing aids are a great option?

 Traditional hearing aids are powered by zinc air batteries, with 1 to 1.6 voltage.
 In older devices, which offer less advanced technological features, these batteries would last between one to two weeks.
-For binaural (both ears) hearing aid wearers, this came to an average of 100 zinc air batteries a year.
+For binaural (both ears) hearing aid wearers, this came to an average of 100 zinc air hearing aid batteries a year.
 These days, with newer technology, hearing aids require more energy.
-This means if you’re using zinc air batteries, you’ve probably seen an increase in your battery replacement.
+This means if you’re using zinc air hearing aid batteries, you’ve probably seen an increase in your battery replacement.

 Specialists estimate that 150 billion zinc air batteries make their way to landfills annually.
 Besides the cost of batteries to the hearing aid wearer, this amount of waste takes a toll on the environment.
-Zinc air batteries have been found to seep into underground water systems via landfills.
+Zinc air hearing aid batteries have been found to seep into underground water systems via landfills.

 Rechargeable hearing aid batteries have been available for at least a decade, but they have not been widely considered until recently.